danielatrivella/NP3_MS_Workflow/README.md

 You should see the '(np3)' tag as the first thing in your terminal line.
 Every time you open a new terminal you must execute this command once again in order to activate the NP³ MS workflow environment before using the NP³ MS workflow commands.

-Now install the following libraries of the Node.js program:
+Now install the libraries required by the node.js program:

 In the terminal execute the following command: